-This college course of study must be reflected in a transcript, which should include the following items:
+One’s course of homeschool study must be documented in a transcript, which should include the following items:

-- Title of course (for example, “Algebra I” or “Biology”)
+- Course title (for example, “Algebra I” or “Biology”)

 - Grade received (A–F)

 - Credits received (a typical half-year course is 5 credits, and a one-year course is 10 credits.)

 - Date of graduation (or expected date of graduation)

 - Signature of principal (either the parent or a homeschool-program administrator)